 Step 1

 Read the information on this website or download the Self-Management Toolkit booklet Show it to your support team.
-They could be your partner, family, friends, work colleagues and your healthcare team.
+They could be your partner, family, friends, work colleagues or your healthcare team.

 Step 2